 - SciBase is experiencing continued profitable sales growth in Germany, our core European market

-- Currently, over 450 Nevisense systems are installed at around 370 private dermatological clinics
+- Currently, Nevisense systems are installed at around 500 private dermatological clinics

-- With over 260,000 patients clinically tested for skin cancer, we're making a significant impact on early detection
+- Over 375,000 tests sold—representing 375,000 patients clinically evaluated for skin cancer—demonstrating a significant impact on early detection

 - Our profitability and robust sales growth in Germany demonstrate our market leadership.

-- Our partnership with Kenuve is a testament to our potential
+- Our new partnership with Castle Biosciences is a testament to our potential

 - Significant unmet needs exist in skin barrier-related conditions like eczema and food allergies, with 20% of infants developing AD.

-- Nevisense and Nevisense Go have been selected for several large studies, paving the way for future growth.
+- Nevisense Go have been selected for several large studies, paving the way for future growth.

 Unlocking US market reimbursement for continued growth